Shorting in Speculative Markets: Comparative Statics and Limiting Cases

-\begin{remark} Proposition~\ref{pr:limitLong} shows that in the limiting case $\alpha_{+}=\infty$, the price is determined by the most optimistic agent at any state.
-This may be contrasted with the opposite extreme case where the cost coefficients $\alpha_{+}=\alpha_{-}$ are equal.
+\begin{remark} The results for $\alpha_{+}=\infty$ may be contrasted with the opposite extreme case where the cost coefficients $\alpha_{+}$ and $\alpha_{-}$ are equal.
 Then, the drift and volatility coefficients

 are independent of $I$ and equal to the arithmetic average of the coefficients in the agents' models, meaning that all agents contribute equally to the price.
 The running cost is $\kappa:=\kappa_{I}=s/(n\alpha_{+})$.
-Thus, the PDE~\eqref{eq:mainPDE} becomes linear,
+Thus, \eqref{eq:mainPDE} becomes the linear PDE